 The bill, SB 466, addresses issues related to criminal trespass and the legal processes surrounding temporary restraining orders and injunctions, particularly in cases involving squatters.
 It proposes that an occupant commits criminal trespass if they remain on immovable property for more than five days after receiving a written notice to vacate.
 Additionally, it defines a "squatter" and stipulates that they commit criminal trespass if they fail to leave the property when directed by the rightful possessor.
-The bill also amends existing laws to clarify that irreparable injury may occur when a person is denied use of property they have a legal interest in, and it allows for the issuance of temporary restraining orders without notice in cases where a squatter is involved.
+The bill also amends existing laws to clarify that irreparable injury may occur when a person is denied the use of property they have a legal interest in, and it retains the current law regarding temporary restraining orders.

 SB466 Engrossed: 14:63(C)(2)